Michaelszj/Michaelszj/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on Peking University
-- 🌱 I’m currently learning computer vision and computer graphics
+- I’m currently a research scientist at Anuttacon